ColtonDavenport/CNN-GAN-Comparison/README.md

 		* A directory for the noisy voices
 2) CNN.ipynb:
 	* For this have:
-		* A directory of noisy voices
+		* A directory of tfRecords
 		* A directory for checkpoints
 3) GAN.ipynb:
 	* For this have:
-		* A directory of noisy voices
+		* A directory of tfRecords
 		* A directory for checkpoints
 4) Audio_Denoiser.ipynb:
 	* For this have: